kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 Use the merge tracking bug and the ubuntu version it's going into (for example `disco`).

     $ git checkout -b merge-lp1802914-disco

 If there's no merge bug than the Debian package version you're merging onto can be used (for example `merge-3.1.23-1-disco`)

+Sometimes you can notice a message like the following one when making the merge branch:

+    $ git checkout -b merge-augeas-mirespace-testing
+    Switched to a new branch 'merge-augeas-mirespace-testing'

+    WARNING: empty directories exist but are not tracked by git:

+    tests/root/etc/postfix
+    tests/root/etc/xinetd.d/arch

+    These will silently disappear on commit, causing extraneous unintended changes.
+See: LP: #1687057.

+These empty directories can cause that the rich history can get lost when uploading them to the archive.
+Fortunately, [a workaround exists](#empty-directories).

 ### Split Commits